redbadger/crux/docs/src/guide/hello_world.md

 ```

 We'll add a simple integration with a counter API we've prepared at
 <https://crux-counter.fly.dev>.
-All it does is count up an down like our local
+All it does is count up and down like our local
 counter.
 It supports three requests

 - `GET /` returns the current count